-2A study commissioned by the Federal Association of the New Energy Industry (bne) comes to the conclusion that solar parks have a positive effect on biodiversity.
+2A study commissioned by the German Association of New Energy Industries (bne) concludes that solar parks have a positive effect on biodiversity.

 The aim of the study was to show whether and to what extent solar parks can contribute to floristic and faunal biodiversity.